Data types in Power Query

 To configure automatic data type detection in Power Query Online

-On the Home tab, select Options, and then select Project options.
-In the Project options window, select the Automatically detect column types and headers for unstructured sources check box.
+On the Home tab, select Options, and then select Data load under the Project options.
+Select the Automatically detect column types and headers for unstructured sources check box.

-Automatically detect data type option in project options.
+Screenshot of online option to automatically detect data types in project options.

-To configure automatic data type detection in Power Query for Desktop
+To configure automatic data type detection in Power Query Desktop

 • Global: On the left pane under Global, select Data load.
-On the right pane under Type detection, you can select any of three type detection configurations that will be applied to every new file created in your application:
+On the right pane under Type detection, you can select any of three type detection configurations that are applied to every new file created in your application:

 • Always detect column types and headers for unstructured sources